VinnyPixYT/AutoTyperRBLX/README.md

 #5.
 Type cd /d "extracted folder destination" (don't include these things ("))

 #6: Type "pip install -r requirements.txt".
+When it's finished, install Tesserect-OCR from this seperate repo: https://github.com/UB-Mannheim/tesseract.
 Keep the command prompt window open, feel free to close it when the process successfully finishes.

 #7.
 Open the "autotyper.py" file in any code editor, whether it be IDLE, Virtual Studio Code, etc.